 The NHS Business Services Authority currently offers a national Social Work bursary to eligible undergraduate students based on the selection criteria outlined below.
 Please note that this is subject to government review and could change for the forthcoming academic year.

-The Department of Health (DoH) announced in 2013 that Social Work bursaries for students entering approved undergraduate Social Work courses from the 2013/14 academic year onwards will only be made available in years 2 and 3 of study.
+The Department of Health (DoH) announced in 2013 that Social Work bursaries for students entering approved undergraduate Social Work courses from the 2013/14 academic year onwards will only be made available in the last two years of study.
 The numbers of bursaries available will be capped per institution.
 The document outlining this announcement and the process of allocation of bursaries is available at the Department of Health website.

 We recommend that you read the guidance contained in those documents carefully if you think that you might be affected by the changes detailed in them.